 Jacob of the Old Testament wrestled with God all night long (Genesis 32:24-31).
 He so wanted a blessing from God!
 He received the blessing, but also a permanent limp.

 I also wanted to be blessed by God and I, too, received a blessing along with a limp.
 I found a new way to walk with God physically and spiritually.
 He has blessed me with a fresh living relationship with Him through Christ as I choose to walk with Him daily.
 I no longer anesthetize my pain.
 I do feel emotions today, both the pain and the joy of life.
 Because of my renewed relationship with Christ, my family, friends, coworkers, and new friends in CR, I now KNOW I am not alone.
 In fact I have continued hope and want others to know the hope I have experienced, that they are not alone in their Hurts, Hang-ups, and Habits.

-Here are several important verses I choose to live by today: “Trust in the Lord with all your heart and do not lean on your own understanding.
+Here are several important verses I choose to live by: “Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight.”
 Proverbs 3:4-5

 “And not only this, but we also exult in our tribulations (that’s translated in the Greek originally as “pressure”), knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 Romans 5:3-5